 Carbon footprinting and carbon neutrality – the basis of climate action

 The product portfolio at ClimatePartner ranges from carbon calculations to certification of emission levels for investors to support on the way to carbon neutrality.
 The last can be shown externally with our “carbon neutral” label.

 At ClimatePartner, we believe that the first step towards successful climate action is calculating the emissions of a company and their products, such as saving accounts, portfolios, or loans.
 Financial institutions such as insurers, banks, investors and their investees work closely with us to identify their emissions status and set up strategies for future reductions and offsets.
 For our calculations, we are aligned with current standards such as the GHG Protocol.
 On individual request, we look at additional norms, for example the ISO 14068 certification or others.

 With our analysis, we offer insights into all scopes of emissions based on our calculations.
 Looking into Scope 1, we establish the amount of direct emission that are caused by the company facilities.
 With Scope 2, we count the emissions from indirect purchased energy.
-The 15 categories in Scope 3 give insights into the upstream and downstream activities and their emissions, for instance from business travel or investments (see picture 2 for scopes 1 - 3).
+The 15 categories in Scope 3 give insights into the upstream and downstream activities and their emissions, for instance from business travel or investments.

 Data provision and evaluation